Drishti-T/e-commerce-backend/README.md

 ## Here we are working with hono instead of express
 - npm install Hono

+## Also we will be using few more extra libraries
+- cookie-parser
+- cors
+- jsonwebtoken
+- path

 ## how will you run the project
 - make sure to check the package.json file
 - i have included scripts inside the package.json